 This can be hard because we’re creatures of habit and we might really love some of these lower cost businesses.
 Good old Fred, has been doing your taxes out of his basement office for the last ten years!
 But as your wealth grows, you don’t want to be anyone’s richest or most complicated client, especially when it comes to legal, tax, and financial services!
 My household income is going to be at least three to four times what it was in 2020, which is amazing!

 This also means I need to upgrade to a different tax accountant who understands the complication that comes with the income.
 I love my former accountant and she was a great fit for me when my business and finances were simpler.
 Yes, I am probably going to pay 2-3 times more for my tax prep and consultation services this year.
-However, I’m confident this accounting firm has lots of clients just like me, and I’m definitely not their richest or most complicated client, and that’s a good thing!
+However, I’m confident this accounting firm has lots of clients just like me.
+I’m definitely not their richest or most complicated client, and that’s a good thing!

 New & Different Challenges